-By: Jeffrey Albertson/Lawrenceville, GA **This writing with periodically be updated, as events in GA-07 occur.
-Hashtags: #GA07 & #AlbertsonWrites are … More
+By: Jeffrey Albertson/Lawrenceville, GA **This writing will periodically be updated, as events in GA-07 occur.
+Hashtags: #GA07 & #AlbertsonWrites are an … More

 I previously wrote about the emergence of S.B.
 221 from the Judiciary Committee about two weeks ago, after being introduced … More

 Photo Credit Back on March 16, 2016, the Georgia General Assembly sent H.B.
 757, a religious liberty bill labeled the “Free … More

 In the general election last month, candidates in two races failed to reach the required 50% vote threshold and were … More

 Senator Cindy Hyde-Smith defeated Democratic challenger Michel Espy in this week’s runoff election, becoming the first elected female Senator in … More